Instructions and support

 There are many ways to broaden the competence of your employees.
 As an employer, you can offer your employees various courses or training and coaching sessions.
 You can also support employees' own studies.
 Job rotation also offers an opportunity to develop the expertise of your staff.
 It means that the employee is transferred to work on other tasks within the organisation for a fixed period.
 In addition to learning new tasks, the employee's knowledge of the organisation's activities is expanded.

-You can get help with improving your staff’s expertise from the TE Services.
-Joint purchase training enables you to train your current or new employees in cooperation with TE Services.
-TE Services provide help in organising training, and as an employer, you participate in funding the training and student admissions.
+You can get help with improving your staff’s expertise from employment services.
+Joint purchase training enables you to train your current or new employees in cooperation with employment services.
+Employment services provide help in organising training, and as an employer, you participate in funding the training and student admissions.
 New or current entrepreneurs as well as temporary agency workers working in the company can also participate in the training.

 Read more about joint purchase training on the ELY Centre’s website.